SPLab-IT/CoversBR/README.md

 </p>

-For design reasons, such as storage space, quality of compression / decompression of audio and royalties, all the songs from the base were recorded in the ogg-vorbis format with a sampling rate of 11025 Hz (99.95% of cases) or 16 kHz (0.05% of cases).
-The next figure presents a pie chart describing the source of the songs.
+For design reasons, such as storage space, quality of compression / decompression of audio and royalties, all the songs of the database were recorded in the ogg-vorbis format with a sampling rate of 11025 Hz.
+The next figure presents a pie chart describing the source of the recordings.
 The percentage of songs without source information is only 0.8%.
-There are three sources: RADIO CAPTURE, where the songs were obtained from radio transmission over the streaming channel; IMPORT, where the songs were provided by music labels; and CD, where the songs were copied Compact Disks (CDs).
+There are three sources: RADIO CAPTURE, where the songs were obtained from radio transmission over the streaming channel; IMPORT, where the songs were provided by music labels; and CD, where the songs were copied from Compact Disks (CDs).

 <!---[](/images/pieSource2.png)--->